kauri-io/Content/Docs Course/posts/why-write.md

 When writing documentation, test all your assumptions.
 This takes longer, but like many things, in the long run, it saves you and your users time.
 Use tools such as virtual environments (if the language supports them), Docker or virtual machines to test fresh setups, and follow the same process for any operating systems you intend to release for.
-You can automate much of this work, which you can also use for testing your code, but there's no reason not to tie this code testing and documentation together.
+You can automate much of this work (covered later), which you can also use for testing your code, but there's no reason not to tie this code testing and documentation together.

+For example I have frequently encountered NPM packages that have Python packages as a dependency, meaning that even if a developer is attempting to install a JavaScript project they might need Python installed.
+This seems counter intuitive, but thorough testing on vanilla machines can highlight such issues.

 ## About your reader

 The next assumption is around who your reader is, and what they may know.
 We'll cover writing inclusive language later, but in summary, not every reader is like you.
-'Developers don't all learn their craft in the same ways.
+Developers don't all learn their craft in the same ways.
 Not all spent 3-4 years studying computer science.
 Many (possibly like you reading this) learnt through short, intense coding courses or boot camps.
 These shorter courses often teach students how to code practically, but not so much theory on topics such as design patterns, assembly language, or underlying principles.

 Documentation is not the place to show off how smart you are and how much you know.
-It is the place to explain to users how to use your project.
+Documentation is not the place to make your reader feel inferior for not understanding an academic reference.
+Documentation is the place to explain to users how to use your project.
 If you need to explain complex theory because it is essential to understanding your project, then include it, and supply explanations and background to these concepts.
 You don't have to write these (unless